-The American scientist Asa Fitch (1809-1879) first studied natural history and medicine, and later also agriculture and entomology (entomology).
-In New York State, in 1838, he began collecting and examining insects.
-Finally, in 1854, he became the first professional entomologist of the New York State Agricultural Society.
-In 1855 he described for the first time under the name "Pemphigus vitifolius" the phylloxera as one at North American Wild vines parasitizing "insignificant insect".
-Later, however, he later called her "Phylloxera vitifoliae".
-His extensive studies of many insects later helped other scientists solve some of the problems of crop damage caused by insects.
-His numerous written records are now owned by the "Smithsonian Institution" in Washington DC.
-Another significant entomologist related to phylloxera was Charles Valentine Riley (1843-1895).
+The American scientist Asa Fitch (1809-1879) first studied natural history and medicine, and later also agriculture and entomology (insect science).
+In New York State, he began collecting and examining insects in 1838.
+Finally, in 1854, he became the New York State Agricultural Society's first professional entomologist.
+In 1855 he first described it under the name "Pemphigus vitifolius" phylloxera than one at North American Wild vines parasitic "insignificant insect".
+Later, however, he called it "Phylloxera vitifoliae".
+His extensive studies of many insects later helped other scientists to solve some problems related to crop damage caused by insects.
+His numerous written records are now in the possession of the Smithsonian Institution in Washington DC.
+Another important entomologist related to the phylloxera was Charles Valentine Riley (1843-1895).